-The problem is that the relief that comes from self-harming doesn’t last very long.
+Relief is short: The problem is that the comfort that comes from self-harming doesn’t last very long.
 It’s like slapping on a Band-Aid when what you really need are stitches.
 It may temporarily stop the bleeding, but it doesn’t fix the underlying injury.
 And it also creates its own problems.

-If you’re like most people who self-injure, you try to keep what you’re doing secret.
-Maybe you feel ashamed or maybe you just think that no one would understand.
+It’s a secret: If you’re like most people who self-injure, you try to keep what you’re doing secret.
+Maybe you feel ashamed, or maybe you just think that no one would understand.
 But hiding who you are and what you feel is a heavy burden.
-Ultimately, the secrecy and guilt affects your relationships with your friends and family members and the way you feel about yourself.
+Ultimately, secrecy and guilt affect your relationships with your friends and family members and how you feel about yourself.
 It can make you feel even more lonely, worthless, and trapped.

-Many people who harm themselves are struggling with intolerable distress or unbearable situations.
-A person will often struggle with difficulties for some time before they self-harm.
+Unbearable inner turmoil: Many people who harm themselves are struggling with intolerable distress or difficult situations.
+A person will often battle with difficulties for some time before they self-harm.
 People who self-harm, may have feelings of worthlessness, loneliness, panic, anger, guilt, rejection, self-hatred or confused sexuality.
-Through self-harm they may try to cope with stress, numb emotional pain, feel a sense of control, cry out for help, or punish themselves for things they think they did wrong.
+Through self-harm, they may try to cope with stress, numb emotional pain, feel a sense of control, cry out for help, or punish themselves for things they think they did wrong.
 Self-injury generally provides temporary relief to intense emotional pain.

 There has been a sharp increase in people who self-harm in the past few years.
 It seems to have become a trend, a coping mechanism of the youth today.
-During a recent survey, secondary schools pupils in South Africa were asked if they know of someone who self-harms, and 70 -80% have indicated that they do know of someone who does.
+During a recent survey done by the Bureau of Youth Research at UNISA, secondary schools pupils in South Africa were asked if they know of someone who self-harms, and 70 -80% have indicated that they do know of someone who does.
 It also seems to be a predominantly teen thing.
-Reasons for self-harm are most of the time a chaotic home environment, sexual abuse and overuse of internet technology.
+Reasons for self-harm are a chaotic home environment, sexual abuse and overuse of internet technology.

-The are certain people who often self harm, for example young women, prisoners, people who have been abused in any way, refugees, people who have experienced trauma (rape/war), people who are discriminated against (homosexuality/ albinism), and young people who self harm as a group.
+They are certain people who often self-harm, for example, teens, young women, prisoners, people who have been abused in any way, refugees, people who have experienced trauma (rape/war), people who are discriminated against (homosexuality/ albinism), and young people who self harm as a group.

-For persons with emotional problems, self-injury has an effect similar to cocaine and other drugs that release endorphin’s to create a feel-good feeling.
-Self-harm can become impulsive behavior that is difficult to control or stop.
+For persons with emotional problems, self-injury affects cocaine and other drugs that release endorphins to create a feel-good feeling.
+Self-harm can become impulsive behaviour that is difficult to control or stop.
 You can get addicted to self-harm.
-A behavior that starts as an attempt to feel more in control can end up controlling you.
+An action that starts as an attempt to feel more in control can end up owning you.

-The arms, legs and front of the torso are the targets of self-injury because these areas can be easily reached and easily hidden under clothing.
+The arms, legs, and front of the torso are self-injury targets because these areas can be easily reached and easily hidden under clothing.
 Persons who self-harm often use more than one method to injure themselves.

 - cutting your body with sharp objects